jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black fragment]
-<div style="margin-bottom: 100px; text-align: left;">For the nth root we have the added step of finding the fraction (1-p) from a passed in integer.</div>
+<div style="margin-top: -150px; text-align: left;">For the nth root we have the added step of finding the fraction (1-p) from a passed in integer.</div>
 @snapend

 @snap[midpoint span-60 text-05]